appmagine/react-jsonapi/README.markdown

     passed as the JSON-API `fields` parameter
   * `filter` - a string to be passed as the JSON-API `filter` parameter
-  * `relations` - a nested array of objects with at least `{key: 'relationKey'}` corresponding to a Backbone-Relational relation, to be passed as the JSON-API `include` parameter.
+  * `relations` - a nested array of objects with at least `{key: 'relationKey'}` corresponding to a Backbone-relational relation, to be passed as the JSON-API `include` parameter.
 Additional fields in each entry can be of the same structure as an object returned in `queries` for nesting.